As with mortgaging, remortgaging is a big financial decision and commitment. So, before you get going, here’s what to expect from the process.

 By this point, you should know which deal and lender you’re going with.
 Once you’re happy with both of these it’s time to get the wheels of your application form in motion.

-If you decided to recruit an advisor to help you through the remortgaging process, they’ll support you with your application, including the credit check(s) involved and timeline of what should happen and when.
+If you decided to recruit an adviser to help you through the remortgaging process, they’ll support you with your application, including the credit check(s) involved and timeline of what should happen and when.

 A few things to be aware of during this stage are: